rezonant/rezonant.dev/public/resources/unreal/cpp/objects.md

 Another case where a referenced `UObject` `UPROPERTY` will be automatically null'ed is when using 'Force Delete' on an asset in the editor.
 As a result, all code operating on `UObject` instances which are assets must handle these pointers becoming null.

+## Outers

+When constructing a UObject using `NewObject()`, you can specify an "Outer" object.
+Outers in Unreal are used for various purposes such as serialization (`FPackage` uses it to know whether an object belongs in a package for instance), informational ownership (when debugging it can be useful to know what object is the "instigator" in a similar manner to the Instigator property of Actors), and allowing the object to retrieve its context without having to specify a specific property (for instance an Actor should be able to get its World, and an object "owned" by an Actor should be able to get its Actor).

+When walking the object graph to find reachable objects, the garbage collector will follow objects' Outers, meaning the Outer is effectively a "strong" GC relationship: A reachable "child" object will keep an otherwise unreachable "outer" object alive.

+The reverse is not true: A reachable Outer object will not keep its "child objects" alive.

+A common misconception is that Outers serve as a way to "group" allocations, that destroying an Outer has the effect of destroying all children, but this is not the case.
+If you call `MarkGarbage()` on an Outer object, garbage collection of that object will be prevented if there are any reachable "child" objects outstanding.
+Thus it is not possible for the Outer relationship to be "auto nulled".

 ## Testing